shamilton1/Experimental/examples.md

 		log.Fatalf("Unable to read client secret file: %v", err) }

-	// If modifying the scope, delete your previously saved credentials
-	// at ~/.credentials/youtube-go.json
 	config, err := google.ConfigFromJSON(b, scope)
 	if err != nil {
 		log.Fatalf("Unable to parse client secret file to config: %v", err) }

-	// Use a redirect URI like this for a web app.
-The redirect URI must be a
-	// valid one for your OAuth2 credentials. config.RedirectURL = "http://localhost:8090"
+	config.RedirectURL = "http://localhost:8090"
 	// Use the following redirect URI if launchWebServer=false in oauth2.go
 	// config.RedirectURL = "urn:ietf:wg:oauth:2.0:oob"